academe/sugarrestapi/README.md

 https://github.com/cartalyst/sentry/blob/master/src/Cartalyst/Sentry/Sentry.php
 * Allow EntryList to operate as an iterator, so you can loop over Entries that is has downloaded, but ALSO have it auto-fetch pages of new Entries as necessary.
+* We may need to write a SugarCRM module that handles user authentication for CRM contacts.
+For a "self-service portal" contacts need to be authenitcated.
+This would require putting authentication details against a contact (username, encrypted password, portal access enabled for contact etc) and exposing it through the REST API (e.g. to set/reset password, authenticate a user).